NYU-Medicine-CSSA/academic-kickstart/content/authors/Hanchao Zhang/_index.md

     institution: New York University
     year: Present

-  - course: M.S. in Biostatistics and Data Science
+  - course: M.S. in Biostatistics
     institution: Cornell University
     year: 2018

+  - course: B.A. in Statistics
+    institution: Capital University of Economics and Business
+    year: 2017

   - course: B.A. in International Finance
     institution: Capital University of Economics and Business
     year: 2017